OutlierDetectionJL/OutlierDetection.jl/docs/src/documentation/guide.md

 detect(::Classifier, ::Result...)::Labels
 ```

-One last thing to not is that there are many convenience data transformations implemented.
+One last thing to note is that there are many convenience data transformations implemented.
 You can use any [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible data source and the framework will make sure that the detectors receive the data in the suitable form.
 Also, note that `detect` can work with arbitrarily many results, which is very convenient if you want to combine the results of different detectors.

 !!! warning
     If you are using native Julia arrays `AbstractArray{<:Real}` as input data, we expect the data to be formatted using the columns-as-observations convention for improved performance with Julia's column-major data.
 Every other input data will be transposed and converted to an array implicitly.